prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 ![DASH](/img/cryptocurrency/dash.jpg "DASH"){: .img-right}

-[Dash](https://www.dash.org/) is the first form of digital cash that works like physical cash.
+<a href="dash.org">Dash</a> is the first form of digital cash that works like physical cash.

 You hold your own money, maintaining full control.
 You maintain total privacy, and your transactions can't be tracked.